Sagbi bases, defining ideals and algebra of minors: Universal bases for , and

 (b) $T_1$ behaves differently.
 Its Rees algebra has a bigraded Hilbert series that is different from the one of $T_2,T_3,T_4$ and it is defined by $36$ equations of bidegree $(0,2)$, $45$ equations of bidegree $(1,1)$ and a single equation of bidegree $(3,3)$.
 In this case it is not enough to add $GY^2$ to get a \Sagbi{} basis of $\Rees(3,6)$.
 One needs also to add an element $HY^3$ of bidegree $(3,3)$ to complete the \Sagbi{} basis of $\Rees(3,6)$.
 The element $H$ is of the form

-(c) Note that the date above shows already that the ideal $(T_1)$ does not have linear powers while it is possible that $(T_i)$ has linear powers for $i=2,3,4$. \end{remark}
+(c) Note that the data above shows already that the ideal $(T_1)$ does not have linear powers while it is possible that $(T_i)$ has linear powers for $i=2,3,4$. \end{remark}

 \begin{remark} For $\Rees(3,7)$ the nature and structure of the various \Sagbi{} bases is much more complicated.
-By SagbiGrass we have computed a complete list of Hilbert series of $\Rees(T)$ with $T$ a coherent matching of $\cM_3$ which shows that type 1 is again the most complicated.
-Moreover we have done random experiments that use sagbiNormalioz.lib for the computation of \Sagbi{} bases.
-The following two observations show the high complexity of a universal \Sagbi{} basis for $\Rees(3,7)$.
+By SagbiGrass we have computed a complete list of $\ZZ$-graded Hilbert series which shows that type 1 is again the most complicated.
+Moreover we have done random experiments that use sagbiNormaliz.lib for the computation of \Sagbi{} bases.
+We content ourselves with two observations that show the high complexity of a universal \Sagbi{} basis for $\Rees(3,7)$.

 (a) There are type $1$ coherent matchings $T$ of $\cM_3$ that are \Sagbi{} for $G(3,7)$, but not for $\Rees(3,7)$.